guilhermepo2/PeanutButter/SandboxGame/assets/pong/README.md

 # Pong Programmer Art

-These assets were originally made by domsson and downloaded on [https://opengameart.org/content/pong-programmer-art](Open Game Art).
+These assets were originally made by domsson and downloaded on [Open Game Art](https://opengameart.org/content/pong-programmer-art)